 The hair dye developer works by opening the hair cuticle just enough for color to get in or out of the hair.
 If you don’t mix developer with your hair dye, the color can’t get into your hair and will wash off easily.

-The volumes of developer refer to how much peroxide that an individual developer contains.
-In turn, the amount of peroxide determines how much the hair cuticle will open during the process.
+The volumes of developer refer to how much hydrogen peroxide that developer contains.
+Furthermore, the amount of peroxide determines how much the cuticle layer will open during the process.

 First things first, we should talk about the levels of hair.
 This will make it easier to understand how the different volumes of developer work.

-As you can see, the level of hair color is measured on a scale from 1-10.
+As you can see, we measure hair color levels on a scale from 1-10.

-Level 1 is black and level 10 is a very light whitish blonde.
+Level 1 is black, and level 10 is a very light blonde.
 As the hair gets lighter, it will have a higher level number.
 For instance, medium brown is a level 4.

-Just to clarify, this does not explain the hue of the color; it’s just a method used to measure how light or dark the color is.
+To clarify, this doesn’t explain the color’s hue; it’s just a way to measure how light or dark the color is.

-When coloring your hair, you need to first determine your current level along with the target level.
+When coloring your hair, you’ll need to determine your current and target levels.

 Lift vs. Deposit